 DOG DAYS OF SUMMER AND LYMPHEDEMA

-We are now heading into the “dog days of summer”, commonly described as the most oppressive period of summer heat.
-Summer and hot humid weather can be a challenge to all of us, but especially for those living with lymphedema.
-However, being aware of the complications presented by these warmer months can help prevent further issues and complications when living with lymphedema.
+We are now heading into the “dog days of summer,” commonly described as the most oppressive period of summer heat.
+Summer and hot, humid weather can be a challenge for all of us, especially those with lymphedema.
+However, being aware of the complications presented by these warmer months can help prevent further issues and difficulties when living with lymphedema.

-When the temperatures begin to soar those living with lymphedema can have an especially difficult time with the heat.
+When the temperatures soar, those living with lymphedema can have a tough time with the heat.
 Blood vessels expand with heat, causing the amount of fluid that travels out of the blood vessel and into the tissue to increase.
-With a compromised lymphatic system the fluid does not always return like it should to the lymph system.
+With a compromised lymphatic system, the fluid does not always return like it should to the lymph system.
 This can result in further swelling and edema.

-Staying out of the heat is not always an option and we still want to enjoy our summer.
-Here are some tips and tricks to help best enjoy the dog days of summer while also taking care of your lymphatic system.
+Staying out of the heat is not always an option; we still want to enjoy our summer.
+So here are some tips and tricks to help best enjoy the dog days of summer while taking care of your lymphatic system.

 - Drink plenty of water because staying hydrated helps to regulate your body temperature.

-- Avoid excessive sun exposure and be sure to wear sunscreen when venturing outside.
+- Avoid excessive sun exposure, and wear sunscreen when venturing outside.

 - Don’t get sunburned.
 Sunburns can increase swelling as well as trigger an infection.
-Remember you can still get sunburn through your compression garment so be sure to wear sunscreen even undergarments.
+Remember, you can still get sunburn through your compression garment, so wear sunscreen, even undergarments.

-- Fungal infections are more common in summer with more time spent in the water and with bare feet.
+- Fungal infections are more common in summer, with more time spent in the water and with bare feet.
 This can cause complications that are uncomfortable for those living with lymphedema.
-Be sure to wear protective footwear when not in the pool, especially in public showers.
+Wear protective footwear when not in the pool, especially in public showers.

-- When swimming be aware that chlorine can be especially drying to the skin.
-This may cause the skin to crack and break leaving you vulnerable to bacteria and infection.
-Shower after you swim and be sure to dry off completely before putting compression garments on.
+- When swimming, be aware that chlorine can be incredibly drying to the skin.
+This may cause the skin to crack and break, leaving you vulnerable to bacteria and infection.
+Shower after you swim, and dry off completely before putting compression garments on.

 - Even though it’s tempting not to wear your compression garments in warm weather, this isn’t a good idea.
-It’s important to protect your affected limb.
+It’s essential to protect your affected limb.
 Your compression garments are one of your best tools for this.
-Make sure to take good care of your garments and replace them when needed.
+So take good care of your garments and replace them when needed.

 ENJOYING THE DOG DAYS OF SUMMER

 The next few months can be challenging with the heat and humidity.
-I know the older I get the less tolerant I seem to be of the heat.
-With a little care and attention we can end our summer happy and safe.
-Wishing you all good health as we head into the dog days of summer!
+I know the older I get, the less tolerant I seem to be of the heat.
+But, with an end, our summer was happy and safe with some care and attention.
+Wishing you all good health as we head into the dog days of summer